wduquette/pen/devnotes/To Do List.md

     - [ ] Line types (dash, dot, solid, at least)
     - [ ] Add other features as necessary.
 - [ ] `Stencil` additions
+    - [ ] Clear canvas to a particular color.
+        - Defaults to transparent
+        - Can be any color
     - [ ] Shapes
         - [ ] Arrowheads
         - [ ] Lines